Episode 3: Dan Spencer, Music Evangelist & VGM analyst

 (music: intro)

-Charney Kaye
+Nick Charney Kaye

 Welcome to the XJ music podcast.
-I’m Charney Kaye, founder, and I’m here with Jamal Whittaker, co-founder.
+I’m Nick Charney Kaye, founder, and I’m here with Jamal Whittaker, co-founder.

 Jamal Whitaker